Using your Pension Fund to buy Property

 Rental income can be a good source of income well into retirement.

-On retirement, you can take 25% of the value of the pension fund as a lump sum, of which up to €200,000 is tax free.
-You can then transfer the property in specie to an Approved Retirement Fund (ARF) and it will be held as a pension asset.
+At retirement, you can take 25% of the value of the pension fund as a lump sum, of which up to €200,000 is tax free.
+You can then transfer the property in specie to an Approved Retirement Fund (ARF) and held as a pension asset in retirement.

 Here, you can continue to receive rent tax free into your pension while drawing your own income from the pension fund.
 While drawdowns from your pension are subject to income tax, it may be that in retirement the income tax will be at a lower rate than the rate you paid while working.